Florida Appellate Court Invalidates Arbitration Agreement, Rejecting Nursing Home’s Argument

 Is Your Loved One at Risk?

 If you have a loved one in a South Florida nursing home, and you believe that they may be a victim of abuse or neglect, you should speak with a dedicated nursing home negligence attorney as soon as possible.
 It may be that you or your loved one are entitled to monetary compensation for the poor treatment your loved one has received.
-Call the South Florida injury attorneys at Friedman Rodman & Frank at 877-448-8585 to schedule a free consultation with an experienced attorney today.
+Call the South Florida injury attorneys at Friedman Rodman Frank & Estrada, P.A. at 877-448-8585 to schedule a free consultation with an experienced attorney today.

 More Blog Posts: